 - American Bar Association Tort Trial & Insurance Practice Section, Vice-Chair

 - Attained an AV® Preeminent™ rating from Martindale-Hubbell

-- Selected for inclusion as a Massachusetts Super Lawyers
+- Selected for inclusion in Massachusetts Super Lawyers

 U.S. District Court for the District of Massachusetts

 U.S. Court of Appeals for the First Circuit